gtheilman/KineticsProblems/README.md

 The problem is that students sometimes work backwards.
 They look at what information is presented in the problem and then try to find an equation that has those elements.
 This often works for them because *writing word problems is hard*.
 There's a tendency on the part of the faculty member to include just enough information to solve the problem.
 Making up a bunch of details about the patient that aren't necessary takes time and effort.

 So, one thing this tool does is it creates random patient cases.
 Every time the student clicks "refresh" on their browser, the case is different.
 What I am trying to do is teach them to figure out what information they need *first*.
-It also helps students (who haven't yet been on experiential rotations) where they might find that information in the medical record.
+It also helps first-year students (who haven't yet been on experiential rotations) learn where they might find that information in the medical record.

+The second thing the tool tries to do is teach a structured approach to solving the problems.
+The basic steps I stress are

+*   Draw a picture of what's going on
+*   Take an intuitive guess as to what the answer is going to look like
+*   Do the math
+*   Go back and ask "Does the answer I got make sense?"

+While I was putting this together, I also threw in some online calculators I put together a few years ago (these are the "Sandbox" tools).